African Wild Dog Location: Best Places to See

 3. South Luangwa National Park, Zambia

 Renowned for its wildlife conservation efforts, South Luangwa is a hotspot for African Wild Dog sightings.
-The park's guided safaris provide opportunities to observe these creatures amidst the unspoiled African wilderness.
+African wild dogs, also known as painted dogs, can be frequently spotted in South Luangwa National Park.
+The park’s guided safaris provide opportunities to observe these creatures amidst the unspoiled African wilderness.

 3. Selous Game Reserve, Tanzania